What is the Ketogenic Diet? A Comprehensive Beginner’s Guide to Keto

-- Restrict carbohydrates: It’s crucial you understand that reaching ketosis is done through a starvation of carbohydrates, not through a starvation of calories.
+- Restrict carbohydrates: It’s crucial you understand that reaching ketosis is done through starvation of carbohydrates, not through starvation of calories.
 Your body can’t go into ketosis while glucose is still in supply, so you need to keep carbohydrates at 20g (to 30g) or less each day.

 - Watch protein consumption: Keeping your protein consumption at 25% of your daily caloric intake is crucial.
 Otherwise, consuming too much protein can result in it being converted into glucose, which will prevent ketosis from occurring.

-- Fat is good: There is a common stigma about fatty foods being bad, and while this is true for certain fats, the keto diet focuses on consumption of the healthy fats.
+- Fat is good: There is a common stigma about fatty foods being bad, and while this is true for certain fats, the keto diet focuses on the consumption of healthy fats.
 Great examples of these are avocados, olive oil, nuts, and whole eggs.

 - Drink up: With the traditional diets, carbohydrates are stored with water, which can be used throughout the day when the body needs it.
-However, since the keto diet doesn’t want built up carbohydrates, there isn’t excess water stored for use later on.
+However, since the keto diet doesn’t want built-up carbohydrates, there isn’t excess water stored for use later on.
 This means dehydration is a very common problem with keto, so it’s important to drink plenty of water throughout the day.
-Try out the Hydro Flask – you’re guaranteed refreshingly ice cold water all day (which is amaazzinggg if I do say so myself).
+Try out the Hydro Flask – you’re guaranteed refreshingly ice-cold water all day (which is amaazzinggg if I do say so myself).

 - Consider intermittent fasting: This is when you block off an 8-hour window of your day and only eat during that time frame.
 The rest of the day you don’t consume anything.